-Dubbed the everyman phone for iPhone users, the iPhone XR might sit at the bottom of the new iPhone X range, but that's not to say it should be overlooked.
+(Pocket-lint) - The iPhone XR might sit at the bottom of the Face ID iPhone range, but that's not to say it should be overlooked.
 It's still got a powerful processor, large screen and a great camera.

-The iPhone XR does make a couple of compromises compared to the iPhone XS, iPhone XS Max - it has an aluminium core rather than stainless steel, an LCD display rather than OLED, and just the one camera lens rather than a pair - but otherwise it promises to deliver all the power of the iPhone X range.
+There are a couple of compromises compared to the iPhone 12 series - it has a slightly lower waterproof rating, an LCD display rather than OLED, and just the one camera lens rather than a pair but otherwise, it offers a lot.

 Bright colour design stands out

 - Six colour options: white, black, blue, yellow, coral and (Product) Red

 Bright and colourful, the Apple iPhone XR is a playful device in comparison to the more serious iPhone 12 Pro models, although the standard iPhone 11 also gives you some decent colour options, and the standard iPhone 12 models come in a good range too.

 Available in six finishes - comprising white, black, blue, yellow, coral and (Product) Red - it's the blue and yellow ones that stand out as the most desirable for the XR.
 The coral is very hit and miss, as it's neither orange or salmon.

 The iPhone XR features the same design language as its more premium siblings, with an all-glass back and a notched screen dominating the front.
 It delivers this with an aluminium frame, making it slightly thicker than the more expensive models - although the thickness isn't noticeable in the hand.
 It has a slightly lower water resistance rating at IP67 rather than IP68.